 Not only does each byte have an address, but also each word has one too.
-The address of a word will be the address of its lowest-address byte.
+On a 32-bit Linux system, for example, the address of a word will be the address of its lowest-address byte.
 So for instance Bytes 4-7 comprise Word 4.